kubernetes/community/sig-cli/README.md

 Covers kubectl and related tools.
 We focus on the development and standardization of the CLI framework and its dependencies, the establishment of conventions for writing CLI commands, POSIX compliance, and improving the command line tools from a developer and devops user experience and usability perspective.

+The [charter](charter.md) defines the scope and governance of the CLI Special Interest Group.

 ## Meetings
 * Regular SIG Meeting: [Wednesdays at 09:00 PT (Pacific Time)](https://docs.google.com/document/d/1FQx0BPlkkl1Bn0c9ocVBxYIKojpmrS1CFP5h0DI68AE/edit) (biweekly).
 [Convert to your timezone](http://www.thetimezoneconverter.com/?t=09:00&tz=PT%20%28Pacific%20Time%29).
   * [Meeting notes and Agenda](https://docs.google.com/document/d/1r0YElcXt6G5mOWxwZiXgGu_X6he3F--wKwg-9UBc29I/edit?usp=sharing).